-Run the lines one at a time by pressing CTRL-r, and see what happens.
+Run the lines one at a time by pressing CTRL-r (if you are using RStudio it is CTRL-Enter), and see what happens.

 You can also type the commands in the console directly.
 But then you will not have a record of what you have done.
-Well, you can press File \rightarrow Save History and save all you typed in the console (including the 73.6% commands with errors).
+Well, you can press File-Save History and save all you typed in the console (including the 73.6% commands with errors).